Kelly-Moore Paint Company

-Kelly-Moore Paint Company produces paint and other construction supplies and materials.
-At one time, Kelly-Moore used asbestos in some of its products, including joint cement, joint compounds, wall texture paints, taping compounds, and other construction materials.
-Many workers who used these asbestos materials got sick with asbestosis, mesothelioma, and lung cancer and filed lawsuits against the company.
+Kelly-Moore Paint Company used asbestos in many of its products including joint cement, joint compounds, wall texture paints, taping compounds, and other construction materials.
+Some of the workers who used these asbestos materials got sick with asbestosis, mesothelioma, and lung cancer and filed lawsuits against the company.

 Today, Kelly-Moore is one of the world’s largest producers and sellers of paint and paint-related materials.
 The company was founded in 1946 by William Kelly and William Moore.

 Now one of the largest paint companies in the United States, Kelly-Moore has more than eighty stores around the country with more than $100 million in annual sales.
-Kelly-Moore became an employee-owned corporation in 1998.
-Two manufacturing facilities, located in San Carlos and Hurst, Texas, supply all the company’s stores.
+It became an employee-owned corporation in 1998.
+In 2022, Kelly-Moore was acquired by investment firm Flacks Group.

 Kelly-Moore once used asbestos in its products because of its ability to resist heat and fire.
 Asbestos was also used as a thickener and filler for paints.